szyth/quran-ebooks/README.md

 All these ebooks and others not listed here are available under one Google Drive folder [quran-ebooks](https://drive.google.com/drive/folders/1RQ7F3-RSJ_uS9wJMIiVAa1d_gigpGpFk?usp=sharing)

+*Not sure which one to choose?
+See **Guide: eBook layout** section below to better understand the eBook layout or else download [this ebook](https://drive.google.com/drive/folders/1GALrk2ZB0HxoZJh8g3EX2enE4VTzBeTd?usp=drive_link)*

 # ❓ Can’t find the eBook you’re looking for?
 Fill out [this Google form](https://forms.gle/j4wQ8YZpaBrJZtEX8) and I will create it for you, insha’Allah.